odoo/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/calls_for_tenders.rst

 .. tip::
-   If a large number of |POs| are being processed, and the previous |POs| can't be located, click the :guilabel:`⬇️ (down arrow)` icon to the right of the search bar, at the top of the pop-up window.
+   If a large number of |POs| are being processed, and the previous |POs| can't be located, click the :icon:`fa-chevron-down` :guilabel:`(chevron)` icon to the right of the search bar, at the top of the pop-up window.

    Then, under the :guilabel:`Group By` section, click :guilabel:`Vendor`.
 Vendors are displayed in their own nested drop-down lists, and each vendor's list can be expanded to view open |POs| for